wildfly/quickstart/kitchensink-angularjs/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

-        mvn clean verify -Parq-wildfly-remote
+        mvn clean verify -Parq-remote

-You can also let Arquillian manage the ${product.name} server by using the `arq-wildfly-managed` profile.
+You can also let Arquillian manage the ${product.name} server by using the `arq-managed` profile.
 For more information about how to run the Arquillian tests, see [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests).

 Run the Arquillian Functional Tests